arikarakas74/LAFC-Projet-Robotique/Documentation/README.md

 ### Special Features

 #### Square Drawing
-The application includes a special feature for drawing a square:
+The application includes a flexible polygon drawing feature:
-1. `draw_square(side_length)` method initiates the process
+1. `draw_polygon(sides, side_length)` method enables drawing any regular polygon
 2. The robot follows a sequence of moves:
    - Move forward to draw a side
-   - Rotate 90 degrees
+   - Rotate by the appropriate angle (360°/sides)
-   - Repeat for all four sides
+   - Repeat for all sides
-3. The square drawing process is tracked and verified
+3. The polygon drawing process is tracked in real-time
-4. Position logs are maintained for verification
+4. The user interface provides a dialog to specify the number of sides

 ## Key Design Patterns

 ### MVC Architecture
 - **Models**: Represent data structures and business logic (RobotModel, MapModel)
-- **Views**: Handle the visual representation (RobotView, MapView)
+- **Views**: Handle the visual representation (RobotView, RobotView3D, MapView)
 - **Controllers**: Coordinate between models and views (SimulationController, RobotController)

 ### Observer Pattern